salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/41-visualize-diagram-in-operate.png" alt="Cluster Details" width="700px">

-Now go back to the Conference Application, remember, listing all the Knative Services will show the URL for the API Gateway Service that is hosting the User Interface, when you are in the application, submit a new proposal and then refresh **Camunda Operate**:
+Now go back to the Conference Application.
+Remember, listing all the Knative Services will show the URL for the API Gateway Service that is hosting the User Interface.
+When you are in the application, submit a new proposal and then refresh **Camunda Operate**:

 <img src="workshop-imgs/42-runtime-data-in-operate.png" alt="Cluster Details" width="700px">